ekaminetzucsd/cse-15l-lab-report/lab-report-1-week-2.md

 ## Step 1: Installing Visual Studio Cod{ium|e}

-*Note: with VS Code being the slow, non-native electronJS nightmare (figure 1) it already is, "proprietary" shouldn't be added to that list.
+*Note: with VS Code being the bloated, non-native electronJS nightmare (figure 1) it already is, "[proprietary](https://code.visualstudio.com/License/)" shouldn't be added to that list.
 The VS Codium project compiles just the MIT-licensed base without any of Microsoft's nonfree blobs or telemetry.*

 This one's pretty simple for real operating systems.
 For my package manager, the command was `yay -S vscodium-bin`.
 After that, it's just a matter of opening the integrated terminal and typing `emacs -t .` to get a real text editor, too (figure 2).